ShabbyGayBar/StateMerging/README.md

 - Post the map you draw on my [paradox forum post](https://forum.paradoxplaza.com/forum/threads/brainstorm-tell-us-about-your-ideal-state-merging-plan.1726629/) .
 - Post the map you draw on my [tieba post](https://tieba.baidu.com/p/9433803383?) .
 - Leave a comment on the Steam Workshop page.

-## Changelog

-Please refer to [merge_states.json](merge_states.json) for all the changes in states.

-The keys of the json are the state id of the existing states in the mod, and the values are lists of state ids in vanilla game that will be merged into the key state.

 ## Compatability